salrashid123/gcpcompat-aws/README.md

 If the underlying credentials expire, the TokenSource will automatically renew itself, hands free.

-This repo is the first part that explores how to use the [workload identity federation](https://cloud.google.com/iam/docs/access-resources-aws) capability of GCP which allows for eternal principals (AWS,Azure or arbitrary OIDC provider) to map to a GCP credential.
+This repo is the first part that explores how to use the [workload identity federation](https://cloud.google.com/iam/docs/access-resources-aws) capability of GCP which allows for external principals (AWS,Azure or arbitrary OIDC provider) to map to a GCP credential.

 The followup samples will demonstrate federation w/ Azure and an arbitrary OIDC provider (okta or Google Cloud Identity Platform)